ansmirnov/ansmirnov/README.md

 I don't share my customers' code.
 I use Github to collect useful examples of how to use my favorite technologies.

 My current research areas are decentralization, cryptography, and information security.
+I also follow interesting people and starred interesting projects in my and related fields.

 <!--
 **ansmirnov/ansmirnov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.